your-papa/obsidian-Smart2Brain/README.md

 # Smart Second Brain
 > [!Note]
 > Still in Open Beta.
-MVP will be released in mid-March.
+MVP will be released mid-March.

 ## Features
 TBD